PrimeAcademy/dockerizing-application/README.md

 # Dockerizing an Application

-The following is a brief description of Docker Containers and what they have to offer from the [getting started page](https://www.docker.com/get-started) of the [docker site](https://www.docker.com).
+The following is a brief description of Docker Containers and what they have to offer based on the [getting started page](https://www.docker.com/get-started) of the [docker site](https://www.docker.com).

 Building and deploying applications can be made faster with containers.
 Docker containers wrap up software and its dependencies into a standardized unit for software development that includes everything needed to run: code, runtime, system tools, and libraries.
 This guarantees that the application will always run the same and makes collaboration much simpler (see [docker's get started page](https://www.docker.com/get-started)).
 The containers help to ensure that all environments have the exact same setups.